tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 A>
 A> No. You don't need a meeting to define acceptance criteria, in fact, its great if you can keep discussing and clarifying them as you need to.
 You may find it useful however, to have a kick-off meeting where you can discuss a story's background, context and goals.
 A>
 A> Note that I'm not talking about an _iteration planning_ meeting here, more like a story definition meeting.
 The difference is that we're not trying to _plan_ which stories are being played in an iteration.
-Instead we want to work up the teams understanding of a story.
+Instead we want to work up the team's understanding of a story.
 To be most efficient, some analysis work should have already been undertaken.

 Once you've written the criteria down, the next step is to formally agree them with interested parties.
 We'll brush over how best to physically record the criteria but aim to have them in a format that will help you later when it comes to converting them into executable tests.
 You might record these on a Wiki, HTML pages stored with the source code or just on the back of the story card.
 The point is that after this step, everyone involved has agreed that the list of criteria is a reasonable effort at documenting the intent.
 It's not set in stone but it captures the current understanding.

 Remember that all this is done before writing any production code.

-Tick off these items as you go through the agree acceptance criteria phase.
+Tick off these items as you go through the Agree acceptance criteria phase.

 - Business analysis has been undertaken
 - Developers understand the business background, context and goals for a story